CodeChron/fullstack-js-with-meteor-react-docs/custom_app_header.md

 # Custom App Header

+Next, we want to add a back button to our header.
+But to do that, we need to first customize the layout a bit, to center the title and make room for icons on each side.

 ## Update the note header to have a custom 3 column layout

 We want our note title to be centered and we'll want a back icon to be left aligned.
 This will require customizing our app header layout.